lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

 ---
 It has been a while since I did the last post, I was really busy over the last months, but let's gets on a really important topic when deciding on how to build your web API.

-You will get a better understanding if you are already familiar with Web APIs, here you go some good explanations:
+You will get a better understanding if you are already familiar with Web APIs, otherwise here you go some good explanations:

 - [MuletSoft-What is a web api](https://www.youtube.com/watch?v=s7wmiS2mSXY)
 - [HackerNoon - What are web apis](https://hackernoon.com/what-are-web-apis-c74053fa4072)